How to Raise a Lifelong Reader: Tips for a Mom with 14 Book-Loving Kids

 Read to Your Kids

 This one is obvious and I’m guessing that anyone reading this blog right now reads to their kids, but I want to offer a few suggestions.
-When Adalia was a baby Chuck and I only had one car and I didn’t have a single mom friend.
+When Iris was a baby Chuck and I only had one car and I didn’t have a single mom friend.
 This meant I spent long days alone with a newborn baby.
 If I wasn’t walking with a fussy baby or breastfeeding, I was bored.
-Because of this, I started reading to Adalia, daily, when she was only six weeks old.
+Because of this, I started reading to Iris, daily, when she was only six weeks old.
 We had a copy of Dr. Suess’s Did I Ever Tell You How Lucky You Are? that I had picked up at a garage sale.
-I would stick Adalia in her baby swing and read it to her every single day.
+I would stick Iris in her baby swing and read it to her every single day.
 Within a week or two I had the entire thing memorized.

 While it might seem silly to read to an infant, research shows that babies who are read to develop language faster and reading to a baby clearly benefits their brains.
 Once the habit of reading with my firstborn was established, it was easy to keep it up as our family grew.